Are you interested in enhancing your outdoor experience with environmental education at local open spaces?

 Our Focus classes are taken separately.
 Topics include an introduction to native plants, a class on weeds, and a class on grasses.
 Registration for these classes will be available by the end of March 2021.

-Native Plant Master credit courses and special classes are offered at various open space parks, State parks and other public lands.
+Native Plant Master (NPM) courses are offered at various open space parks, State parks and other public lands.
 A few courses have pre-requisites.
 Each 12-hour NPM credit course is made up of three, four-hour sessions taught on mornings in May through September.
-Non-credit classes on a variety of special topics are also offered and some of these classes are held indoors.
 Native Plant Master credit courses are taught in the field using living examples of the native flora in Colorado.
 Credit course topics for the three sessions include:

 - Session 1: Plant identification with an emphasis on scientific names, families and use of a botanical key.